ansible/mazer/README.md

-# galaxy-cli
+# Mazer

-mazer is a tool to manage ansible related content from https://galaxy.ansible.com
+A new command-line tool for managing [Ansible](https://github.com/ansible/ansible) content.

+**NOTE**: Mazer is experimental, and currently only available for tech-preview.
+Use with lots of caution!
+It is not intended for use in production environments, nor is it currently intended to replace the `ansible-galaxy` command-line tool.
+If you're seeking to install
+Ansible content to a production environment, or need assistance with Ansible, please visit the [Ansible docs site](https://docs.ansible.com).

-## Features
+## Proposed Features

 - More than just roles!
-- Content types include modules, module utils, all plugin types.
+- Support all the content types, including: roles, modules, module utils, all types of plugins.
-- Content repos can contain multipe types of ansible content
-  - repos can contain multiple roles
-  - repos can also contain modules and plugins
+- Support repositories containing multipe types of each content.
+In other words, allow for mulitple modules, multiple plugins, and multiple roles all in one repository.
-- Supports installing modules and plugins from galaxy or directly from repos
+- Support installing modules and plugins from [Ansible Galaxy](https://galaxy.ansible.com), or directly from a source repository.

 ## Examples